MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 ### What's new

-- Added support for the SQL Server 2022 RTM
+- Added support for the SQL Server 2022
 - Added [custom monitoring](sql-server-management-pack-custom-monitor.md), which allows the creation of monitors and performance rules
 - Added new "Availability Database Log Backup Status" monitor, which allows to track the alert backups in databases participated in Availability Groups
 - Added new Operations Manager console tasks, which allow running the Discovery process on demand: "Run On-Demand Agent Job Discovery" and "Run On-Demand Database Discovery"